Kernix13/rural-homestead/land-search.md

 An IDX website is a syndication of the local MLS feed that a real estate agent hosts on their own website.
 Most real estate broker’s websites can instantly search properties in your area.
 This is free, quick, and simple.

+It stands for _Internet Data Exchange_, which is a system and set of rules that allows real estate agents and brokers to share each other's listings.
+It's also known as _Broker Reciprocity_.

 This is comparable to looking at properties on Zillow or Redfin, without a lot of the user-friendly features... you will not be able to see all of the crucial information.

 ### PropStream